-Bremer Ingredients is excited to welcome Ryan Seeley as the company’s new Territory Manager for the Greater Detroit Area.
-With years of experience in the food industry, including roles at major corporations like Frito-Lay and Redbull, Ryan brings a valuable skill set and fresh perspective to this position.
-Ryan’s career has introduced him to places and experiences alike, but after so much time navigating the corporate world, he’s now drawn to Bremer’s local roots and family values.
+Bremer Ingredients is excited to welcome John Gilbert as the company’s new Territory Manager for the Greater Detroit Area.
+With years of experience in a variety of industries including automotive, construction, and utilities, John brings a strong work ethic and diverse perspective to this position.
+John’s career has introduced him to places and experiences alike, but he’s now drawn to Bremer’s strong foundation and genuine customer relationships.

 Building on Bremer’s Company Values in Sales